 Each year and every crop present different challenges.
 Weather, soil type variation and irrigation management are a few variables that can drastically impact corn drydown.
 As the crop matures, keep inspecting crops and taking notes of progress so you can make informed harvest plans.
 In particular, be sure to note the silking date.
-The corn plant approaches silage harvest maturity around 35 to 45 days, or about 900 growing degree units (GDUs), after silking.
+The corn plant approaches silage harvest maturity around 35 to 45 days after silking.

 Maturity at harvest has a dramatic impact on the nutritional value.
 As the plant matures, starch content increases, which accounts for most of the improvement in feed quality.
 However, high dry matter (DM) content reduces fibre digestibility.
 Although the fibre digestibility drops at a slower rate than starch increases, growers should manage harvest dry matter to balance these two trends.
 Superior late-season plant health helps improve starch content and slow the decline of fibre digestibility.

 Harvesting before plants reach optimal dry matter levels reduces yield per hectare and starch deposition, resulting in hidden economic loss.
 Harvesting corn silage at dry matter levels below 30 percent not only reduces yield, but also may result in seepage and undesirable fermentation.

 Research suggests that unprocessed silage achieves its maximum net energy yield at 34 percent DM (66 percent moisture).
 Corn silage processed with a kernel processor achieves a maximum net energy yield of 37 percent DM (63 percent moisture), if properly processed.
 Sampling is the best way to monitor plant maturity and harvest timing.